Hummus malei

 This spicy meat dish turns the Mediterranean's favorite spread into a filling meal.

 The Hebrew word malei means “full” – which is exactly how you’ll feel after partaking of this hummus dish!
-Hummus has definitely been a shining star in the culinary world, with popular recipes including dessert hummus, hummus made of beets, sweet potatoes and other surprising ingredients, and of course, the classic and well-loved traditional chickpea hummus.
-But we’d like to introduce one more way to serve up this savory creamy spread – as a background to perfectly seasoned ground meat, topped with caramelized shawarma-flavored onions.
+And we’d like to introduce one more way to serve up hummus – as a background to perfectly seasoned ground meat, topped with caramelized shawarma-flavored onions.

 If you’ve got a group of friends ready to share this with you, definitely double up on the ingredients.
 You can use leftovers for an awesome sandwich on a sub with lettuce and tomato – no mayo needed!